 As mentioned earlier, expanding PFAS restrictions will require a substantial investment from companies as they will have to adapt their product compliance programs and find alternative substances.
 The risk of supply chain disruption caused by such restrictions is real.
 In the U.S., the EPA’s proposed restriction of PIP 3:1 caused a stir across industries.
 Ultimately, the EPA delayed its enforcement of PIP 3:1 restrictions, but criticized companies for their delayed response in scoping for the chemical.

 The EU has grown increasingly tough on regulatory enforcement.
 From the alignment of penalties under the EU Market Surveillance Regulation to the implementation of the publicly-searchable Substances of Concern In articles, as such or in complex objects (Products) (SCIP) database, there’s never been more incentive for companies to build strong compliance programs.

 Assent streamlines this process by combining automated platform technology with a dedicated Customer Success team that reduces your workload and gives you hours back in your day.
 Guided by world-class expertise, Assent’s solution is built to scale with your growth and respond immediately to regulatory changes.

 That agility is essential to navigating issues like the PFAS restrictions.
 Jurisdictions will move at different paces and impose slightly different rules.
 These discrepancies do more than eat time — they lead to increased risk of human error and missed deadlines, ultimately placing your company at risk of non-compliance penalties.
-To learn more about Assent and how it addresses these challenges, contact our experts.
+To learn more about Assent and how it addresses these challenges, visit our PFAS solutions page.